How to Create and Track Customized Training Programs With Your Corporate LMS

-It doesn’t matter just how slick, snazzy, or content-rich your LMS is—if you can’t determine whether it’s effective in helping deliver on your learning goals, you might as well not have it.
-Without understanding the impact of both your formal and informal learning initiatives, it can be challenging to articulate the value of your L&D program and how your training programs are impacting outcomes.
-That’s why it’s imperative that any LMS should be supported by methods of tracking and evaluating data that can establish whether learning and development targets are being met.
+Without understanding the impact of both your formal and informal learning initiatives, it can be challenging to articulate the value of your training programs and how they’re impacting outcomes.
+That’s why it’s imperative that your LMS is supported by data tracking and evaluations that can establish whether your learning and development targets are being met.

 5 Effective Ways to Track Training Data in Your LMS